Chainguard Containers FAQs

 SBOMs provide visibility into the software you depend on.
 They can allow automated systems to quickly identify issues such as unpatched vulnerabilities, since SBOMs typically include the version of each dependency listed.

-Who maintains Chainguard Images?
+Who maintains Chainguard Containers?

-How often are Chainguard Images updated?
+How often are Chainguard Containers updated?

-What packages are available in Chainguard Images?
+What packages are available in Chainguard Containers?

 Starting in March of 2024, Chainguard will maintain one version of each Wolfi package at a time.
 These will track the latest version of the upstream software in the package.
 Chainguard will end patch support for previous versions of packages in Wolfi.
 Existing packages will not be removed from Wolfi and you may continue to use them, but be aware that older packages will no longer be updated and will accrue vulnerabilities over time.
 The tools we use to build packages and images remain freely available and open source in Wolfi.